 Rio Salado is the college of first choice for students looking for transferable courses, certificates and degrees.
-Every program of study has a general education component, including courses in: arts, communications, humanities, foreign languages, mathematics, natural and social sciences, and others.
+Many programs of study have a general education component and may include courses in: arts, communications, humanities, foreign languages, mathematics and physical and social sciences.
 Rio Salado also offers a wide range of courses in a variety of other subject areas.
 From astronomy to physics and computers to management, you will find the courses you need.
 A majority of Rio Salado courses are available online, however distance learning and in-person class formats are also offered.